wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

 => true
 ```

-It's a funny to know that, in Ruby 2.4, even little numbers as the integer `3` are "big numbers" 😏 .
-It sounds awkward, but just remember that `Integer` is now equal to `Fixnum` and `Bignum`.
+It's a funny to know that, in Ruby 2.4, even little numbers as the integer `3` are "big numbers" as well 😏 .
+Joking apart, remember that `Integer` is equal to `Fixnum` and `Bignum` and, as a result, `Fixnum` and `Bignum` are also aliases.

 The `Integer` classes unification was motivated by opinions arguing that `Fixnum` and `Bignum` are just an implementation detail to deal with integer numbers in Ruby internals.
-New people learning the language will find easier to deal only with an `Integer` class.
+In particular, new people learning the language will find easier to deal with a unique `Integer` class.

 However, this change may break existing code, so be warned!
-If you have code that directly relies on the `Fixnum` or `Bignum` classes, you may need to double check the compatibility of your code and gems in use with Ruby 2.4.
+If you have code that directly relies on the `Fixnum` or `Bignum` classes, you may need to double check the compatibility of your code.
+As usual, you might need to check if the gems in your bundle do not break because of this change.
 Just as an example, Rails maintainers have done their due diligence and [internal references to `Fixnum` and `Bignum` have been already removed](https://github.com/rails/rails/pull/25056).
 Therefore, Rails 5 will be prepared for the new `Integer` behavior in Ruby 2.4.

 ## Case conversion methods work with Unicode